ryanvurva/koans/README.md

 ## Running the koans

-First, fork and clone (https://github.com/tiy-tpa-fee/koans)[the repository] from your own account, if needed.
+First, fork and clone [the repository](https://github.com/tiy-tpa-fee/koans) from your own account, if needed.

 ```sh
 npm install